 Our fixed, affordable rates make your repayment schedule predictable with a consistent, once-monthly payment over the life of your loan.
 And our fee structure is simple and transparent: we charge an origination fee on each loan we fund ranging from 3.49% to 6.99%.
 We won’t try to nickel-and-dime you by tacking on additional surprise fees that can add up quickly.
 We also have no prepayment penalties — meaning if you decide to pay your loan off early, you won’t get charged extra!
 Plus, you only pay for the time you borrow, so you can save a ton in interest.

 Why should I get business capital from Funding Circle?

 At Funding Circle, we deliver a best-in-class experience to our customers.
 You’ll work with a dedicated loan specialist who will guide you through the entire application process and remain focused on meeting your unique financing needs.
-Our fixed rates start at just 4.99%, and because we believe in an honest, transparent borrowing experience, we’ll always be upfront about the true cost of your loan.
+Our rates are fixed and always competitive, and because we believe in an honest, transparent borrowing experience, we’ll always be upfront about the true cost of your loan.
 You’ll know exactly how much you have to repay each month — no hidden fees or prepayment penalties.

 How long does it take to apply for financing from Funding Circle?

 Our application process is quick, easy, and transparent, so you can get back to what’s most important – growing your business, not deciphering confusing MCA jargon.
 You can apply for a loan online in just 6 minutes, and have a decision from us in as little as 24 hours after document submission with money in your bank account in as few as 10 days.